datapane/dp-quickstart/README.md

 - A quickstart guide `quickstart.ipynb` to using Datapane to create and share _data apps_.
 - A collection of example data apps `/examples`, to help you get started.
-- A pre-configured Python environment powered by GitHub Codespace, with all the dependencies you need to get started.
+- A pre-configured Python environment powered by GitHub Codespaces, with all the dependencies you need to get started.

 ## Resources